sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/compsci/courses/timetables/clarks-turing/clarks.md

 bookToc: false
 ---

-Check out "Babbage" lesson timetable for the master's degree in Computer Science
+Check out "Clarks" lesson timetable for the master's degree in Computer Science